sylhare/sylhare.github.io/_posts/2021/2021-11-06-Advance-apollo-graphql-queries.md

 }
 ```

-In this case, you would need a depth limiter, that will throw an error when you go on too many level in your query.
+In this case, you would need a depth limiter that will throw an error when you go on too many levels in your query.
 Here there are already more than 4 levels in depth.

-There are more caveat to look after in the [Apollo Federation][2]
+There are more caveats to look after in the [Apollo Federation][2]documentation.
-documentation.
-For this particular problem, you can use the [_graphql-depth-limit_][3] library which fix it for you.
+For this particular problem, you can use the [_graphql-depth-limit_][3] library or implement your own depth limiter to
+fix this issue.

 [1]: https://www.apollographql.com/docs/apollo-server/data/resolvers/ "resolver"